 Each student will be encouraged but not required to bring basic supplies to school on the first day; a three-ring binder with paper or multi-subject notebook, pen, and pencils.

 Students can bring their own snacks and lunch.
 No food is to be ordered and/or delivered to school.
 Microwaves are available to warm food.
-Once a week, lunch will be provided by the school or volunteer groups.
+Lunch will be provided by the school or volunteer groups.
 We do have vending machines with snacks and drinks available for use during breaks and lunch.

 Bus and Vehicle Safety